What is bare metal hypervisor?

 Proxmox- Open-Source Virtualization Platform

-Proxmox VE is open source Linux hypervisor distro that closely integrated with KVM (Kernal Based VirtualMachine) to provide enterprise-class virtualization.
-It is not Type-1 virtualization like XenServer or VMware ESXi means it neither supports PAV (Para virtualization) nor HAV (Hardware assisted Virtualization).
-Instead, it is a Debian GNU/Linux distribution comes with Redhat kernel supports full virtualization and LXC containers (OpenVZ) to support container-based virtualization (kind of OSV).
 The Proxmox Open-Source Virtualization Platform has a monolithic system that provides three major functionalities of computing, network, and storage in a single package.
 It offers both command line and graphical user interface to control, deploy, destroy, monitor and manage containers and virtual machines.
-Scalable and easy to use option for data centers, one must try it once.
+Scalable and easy to use option for data centres, one must try it once.

-So, what exactly it is, the OpenVZ is a free and open source offered by Virtuozzo and comes with an ability to create multiple virtual machines in an isolated Linux container.
+So, what exactly is it, the OpenVZ is a free and open source offered by Virtuozzo, now.
+It comes with an ability to create multiple virtual machines in an isolated Linux container.
 This means the admin can treat each container as a standalone server.
 All the containers can reboot independently on a single physical server just like we do in VES and VPS environments provided by different cloud hosting companies.
 OpenVZ is also a Linux hypervisor distro available for bare metal installation.
 OpenVZ provides a web interface.

 Download OpenVZ ISO (Link)